-Strawberry Rhubarb Crisp is adaptable
+This Strawberry Rhubarb Crisp Recipe is adaptable.

 - Mix in a tablespoon of your favorite nut butter